Perl-Toolchain-Gang/YAML-Tiny/t/README.md

 * TestUtils

 The TestML::Tiny library contains functions for parsing and executing TestML tests with callbacks.
-TestML is a data-driven testing language; TestMLTiny implements a small subset of its features.
+TestML is a data-driven testing language; TestML::Tiny implements a small subset of its features.
 See the section on TestML, below, for an example.
 Generally, bugs should be patched upstream on CPAN and then a new Test::Tiny CPAN release can be copied here and pod-stripped.